prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### f0 constant

 Photon frequency.
-This is the frequency associated to the [photon wavelength λ0][#λ0-constant].
+This is the frequency associated to the [photon wavelength λ0][#λ0 constant].
-Is is exactly calculated by:
+It is exactly calculated by:
 ```rpl
     12 SIG  f0='CONVERT(Ⓒc/Ⓒλ0;1_Hz)'  Usf0=0_Hz  Urf0=0
 ```

 ### λc constant

-Compton wavelength.
+Electron Compton wavelength.
 The Compton wavelength is a quantum mechanical property of a particle, defined as the wavelength of a photon whose energy is the same as the rest energy of that particle (based on the mass–energy equivalence).
 The standard Compton wavelength `λ` of a particle of mass `m` is given by `λ=h/(m·c)`.
 Since it is defined here for the electron, it depends on the calculated value of the electron mass `me` by:
 ```rpl
     12 SIG  λc='CONVERT(Ⓒh/(Ⓒme*Ⓒc)'
 ```